 Can families visit their children if they are residing with a foster caregiver or an alternative caregiver?

-Workers have maintained virtual contact with family members and now that the NWT is in phase 1 of the Emerging Wisely Plan, Child and Family Services has begun re-introducing in-person contacts, where possible.
-We still have access to technology to provide virtual services (i.e., telephone calls and video chats) that connect children, youth and families with frontline workers; and to maintain court appointments.
+Child and Family Services workers are connecting in-person with family members, where possible, and have been using technology to provide virtual services (i.e., telephone calls and video chats) that connect children, youth and families with frontline workers; and to maintain court appointments.

 Frontline workers are making sure that meaningful contact occurs with children, caregivers and families with attention on safety, health, and well-being.